 How to stream on a game console

-You would like to stream, but your retreat is more on the sofa than on the desk?
+You would like to stream, but your hideaway is more on the sofa than at your desk?
 Your controller is your sword and mouse and keyboard are the weapons of the mob for you?
-Then stop complaining, because meanwhile there are various possibilities to stream games, also for consoles.
-In this article, we want to take a closer look at them.
-Subsequently, we will look at what we can expect to find in this area in the future and then will discuss how to stream games on retro consoles.
+Then stop complaining, because there are now many different ways to stream games on consoles.
+In this article we will take a closer look at them.
+Then we will focus on what to expect to find in this area in the future and how to stream games on retro consoles.
 We won’t discuss the required software though.
 For a detailed guide of the streaming software OBS take a look at our large Streaming Guide.
 Useful tools & plugins can be found in our article “The best Tools & Plugins for Streamers“.

 The youngest generation PS4 & Xbox One

-Both Microsoft and Sony provide a built-in method for the current console generation, which allows you to easily transfer your games to Twitch.
+Both Microsoft and Sony provide a built-in method for the current console generation, which allows you to easily broadcast your games to Twitch.
 All you need is the Twitch app, which you can download for free from the respective store.
 Just a few steps are required for setting up the app.
 The following links will take you to detailed tutorials for installing and setting up the Twitch app on your console:

 the parents of our youngest PS3, & Xbox 360 as well as Wii & Wii U

-If the console does not offer any function to start a stream, you have to connect to a PC with an interface hardware and from there you have to transmit the image und sound signals to Twitch & co. via streaming software.
+If the console does not offer any function to start a stream, you have to connect to a PC with an interface hardware and from there you have to transmit the video und audio signals to Twitch & co. via streaming software.

 Avermedia Live Gamer HD